 The Copyright, Designs and Patents Act 1988 sets out a closed list of works that qualify for copyright protection.
-However, recent CJEU case law, in particular in the Cofemel and Brompton Bicycles decisions, suggests that a closed list may be incompatible with the requirements of the InfoSoc Directive (Dir 2001/29).
+However, Court of Justice of the European Union (CJEU) case law, in particular in the Cofemel and Brompton Bicycles decisions, suggests that a closed list may be incompatible with the requirements of the InfoSoc Directive (Dir 2001/29).
+(CJEU case law remains in force and binding on the English courts until there is a legislative change or the Court of Appeal or Supreme Court departs from it.)